gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 ### Focus view

-The Focus View section will provide you with a summary of Pull Requests, Issues, and WIPs relevant to you for the repositories grouped in a single view on your workspace.
+The Focus View displays all of your Pull Requests, Issues, and WIPs relevant to you for a selected workspace.
 You have a search bar to filter the results and columns that represent different states of the PRs, Issues, and WIPs.

 <img src="/wp-content/uploads/focus_view2.0.gif" class="img-bordered img-responsive center">

-* ALL: Shows all pull requests, issues, and WIPs for the repositories in your Workspace.
+* ALL: Shows all pull requests, issues, and WIPs for the repositories in selected Workspace.
-* PRS: Shows all open pull requests for the repositories in your Workspace.
+* PRS: Shows all open pull requests for the repositories in selected Workspace.
-* ISSUES: Shows all issues for the repositories in your Workspace.
+* ISSUES: Shows all issues for the repositories in selected Workspace.
-* WIPS: Shows all uncommitted changes for the repositories in your Workspace.
+* WIPS: Shows all uncommitted changes for the repositories in selected Workspace.

 You can filter the Pull Requests and Issues by the following:
 * Filter PRs by `Mine`, `Created by Me`, `Assigned to Me`, or `Needs my review`.